 Cherie holds a degree in psychology from UCLA and has extensive experience in the areas of business management, training, and creative problem solving—which combines well with her ability to support others to achieve what they want in life.
 Between her educational background and life experiences, the wisdom garnered from working with hundreds of clients and thousands of participants in her workshops and classes she has taught in schools, and the knowledge gained from researching hundreds of articles and several books, she is a strong resource.

-She is active in many professional and community organizations and is currently on the board as Past-President of The Alliance for Massage Therapy Education (AFMTE).
+She is active in many professional and community organizations and is Past-President of The Alliance for Massage Therapy Education (AFMTE).
 Among her honors she has received the Distinguished Service Award and the Professional Achievement Award from the American Society for Training and Development (ASTD), the Outstanding Instructor Award at the Desert Institute of Healing Arts, and is listed in several editions of Who’s Who.Cherie is a 2012 Inductee to the Massage Therapy Hall of Fame.
 She lives in Tucson, Arizona with her husband, Jim.